Standard Model Theory for the FCC-ee Tera-Z stage: Four-loop form factor in super Yang--Mills theory

-Apart from the general high interest in high loop computations as evidenced in the many contributions to this document a particular motivation to compute the non-planar correction to the cusp anomalous dimension was a conjecture based on naive extrapolation of results through three loops in \cite{Becher:2009qa} that quite generically the cusp anomalous dimension in perturbation theory was proportional to an appropriate power of the quadratic Casimir invariant only, see also \cite{Korchemsky:1988si}.
-This would require the non-planar correction to the CAD at four loops to vanish, in any theory.
-By the results in \cite{Boels:2017skl} this conjecture is now known to be false, see also \cite{Anzai:2010td, Grozin:2017css, Moch:2017uml, Boels:2017ftb, Moch:2018wjh, Bruser:2018aud, Vogt:2018miu}.
-The activity the conjecture has sparked has however yielded a veritable treasure trove of insight into gauge theory and its IR divergences, for instance in \cite{Gardi:2009qi, Dixon:2009gx, Becher:2009qa, Becher:2009kw, Dixon:2009ur, Ahrens:2012qz, Korchemsky:2017ttd}.
+Apart from the general high interest in high-loop computations, as evidenced in the many contributions to this document, a particular motivation to compute the non-planar correction to the cusp anomalous dimension was a conjecture based on naive extrapolation of results through three loops, given in Ref. \cite{Becher:2009qa}, that, quite generically, the cusp anomalous dimension in perturbation theory was proportional to an appropriate power of the quadratic Casimir invariant only, see also Ref. \cite{Korchemsky:1988si}.
+This would require the non-planar correction to the cusp anomalous dimension at four loops to vanish, in any theory.
+By the results in Ref. \cite{Boels:2017skl}, this conjecture is now known to be false, see also Refs. \cite{Anzai:2010td, Grozin:2017css, Moch:2017uml, Boels:2017ftb, Moch:2018wjh, Bruser:2018aud, Vogt:2018miu}.
+The activity this conjecture has sparked has, however, yielded a veritable treasure trove of insight into gauge theory and its IR divergences, for instance Refs. \cite{Gardi:2009qi, Dixon:2009gx, Becher:2009qa, Becher:2009kw, Dixon:2009ur, Ahrens:2012qz, Korchemsky:2017ttd}.